-Marbouti, F. & Wise, A. F. (in press).
+Marbouti, F. & Wise, A. F. (2013).
 Using a graphical interface to address new post bias in online discussion forums.
-To be published in Proceedings of the 10th International Conference on Computer Supported Collaborative Learning.
+In N. Rummel, M. Kapur, M. Nathan & S. Puntambekar (Eds.)
+Proceedings of the 10th International Conference on Computer Supported Collaborative Learning Vol II (pp. 305-306).
 Madison, Wisconsin.
 [Conference Proceedings PDF]

 This study investigated whether students exhibited different new-post reading behaviors when using a graphical discussion forum rather than a traditional text-based linear forum.
 Detailed examination of clickstream patterns in seven case studies showed several differences in reading strategies between the two forums.
 Most notably, in the graphical forum students read new posts in connection with other related (new or existing) posts, while in the text-based forum new-post reading was disconnected and scattered.

-Wise, A.F., Hausknecht, S., Zhao, Y. (in press).
+Wise, A.F., Hausknecht, S., Zhao, Y. (2013).
 Relationships between listening and speaking in online discussions: An empirical investigation.
-To be published In Proceedings of the 10th International Conference on Computer Supported Collaborative Learning.
+In N. Rummel, M. Kapur, M. Nathan & S. Puntambekar (Eds.)
+Proceedings of the 10th International Conference on Computer Supported Collaborative Learning Vol I (pp. 534-541).
 Madison, Wisconsin.
-[Conference Proceedings PDF]
+[Conference Proceedings PDF] Nominated for Best Paper

 This study investigated relationships between how students listen and speak in asynchronous online discussions.
 Four dimensions of students’ listening were calculated using log-file data and three dimensions of students’ speaking were captured by content analysis.
 Multi-level mixed-model linear regressions results suggest that when students take the time to read and re-read others’ posts there are related benefits in the quality of the posts they contribute.

 Wise, A. F., Zhao; Y. & Hausknecht, S. N. (2013).
 Learning analytics for online discussions: A pedagogical model for intervention with embedded and extracted analytics.
 In D. Suthers & K. Verbert (Eds.)
-Proceedings of the 3rd Conference on Learning Analytics and Knowledge.
+Proceedings of the 3rd Conference on Learning Analytics and Knowledge (pp. 48-56).
 Leuven, Belgium: ACM.
 [Conference Proceedings PDF]

 This paper describes an application of learning analytics that builds on our existing research program investigating how students contribute and attend to the messages of others in online discussions.
 A pedagogical model that translates the concepts and findings of the research program into guidelines for practice and analytics with which students and instructors can assess their discussion participation are presented.
 The analytics are both embedded in the learning environment and extracted from it, allowing for integrated and reflective metacognitive activity.
 The pedagogical intervention is based on the principles of (1)Integration (2) Diversity (of Metrics) (3) Agency (4) Reflection (5) Parity and (6) Dialogue.